 1. Physical Examination: The doctor will assess each foot, checking for tenderness, swelling, or other symptoms.

-2. X-Rays: Imaging may be used to confirm the diagnosis and identify any related conditions, such as calcified heel spurs.
+2. X-Rays: Imaging is used to confirm the diagnosis and identify any related conditions, such as calcified heel spurs.

-3. Symptom Discussion: The veteran should be prepared to describe how plantar fasciitis impacts their daily life, including limitations on walking, standing, or performing other activities.
+3. Symptom Discussion: You should describe exactly how plantar fasciitis impacts daily life.
+This includes limitations on walking, standing, or performing other activities.

 Accessing C&P Exam Records

-Veterans have the right to request a copy of their medical records from the C&P exam, especially if the results are unfavorable for establishing a service connection.
-These records can be vital for understanding the VA’s decision and preparing for an appeal if necessary.
+You have the right to request a copy of your C&P exam records.
+If the results are unfavorable, these records can be vital for understanding the VA’s decision and preparing for an appeal if necessary.

 You’re Not Alone

 Navigating the VA disability claims process can be frustrating, especially when dealing with denials or low ratings.
-At Hill & Ponton, we specialize in helping disabled veterans get the benefits they deserve, from higher ratings to VA unemployability or benefits for loss of use of feet.
+At Hill & Ponton, we specialize in helping disabled veterans get the benefits they deserve, including higher ratings, VA unemployability benefits, and benefits for loss of use of the feet.
+Let us help you take the next step!

 Content Reviewed by